Back to text menu | Back to clickable plan | Back to topic (Cybele and Attis) | Back to topic (Christianity)

-The Sanctuary of Attis or Attideum is situated to the east of the Field of the Magna Mater.
+The Sanctuary of Attis or Attideum is situated on the east side of the Field of the Magna Mater.
 It is preceded by a fairly large area (c.
 9.90 x 11.10) without a roof, surrounded by a wall (opus reticulatum from the Julio-Claudian period).
 The open area was entered from the west.
 The entrance is decorated by a porch with two marble pilasters, and has three steps on the outside and two on the inside.
 On the floor is opus spicatum.
 In this open area are three basins.
 It has been suggested that these were fish-ponds, because there are a few references of fish being offered to Attis.

 Plan of the east part of the temple-complex of the Magna Mater.